Doing maths at the blackboard

 Outlines how academic regulations are approved and suspended.

-Approval and Suspension of College Academic Regulations [PDF]
+Approval and Suspension of University Academic Regulations [PDF]